gnachman/iterm2-website/source/_includes/3.5/documentation-escape-codes.md

     OSC 9 ; [Message content goes here] ST

-Rich notifications are also supported.
-Use:

-    OSC 1337 ; Notification = [attributes] ST

-Attributes are formatted as `key=value` where `value` is base64-encoded.
-Attributes are delimited by semicolons.
-All attributes are optional.
-The following attributes are defined:

- * `message`: The detail content.
-Defaults to the empty string.
- * `title`: The heading.
- * `subtitle`: The sub-heading.
- * `image`: The image to show with the notifications.

 #### Change profile
 To change the session's profile on the fly:

     OSC 1337 SetProfile=[new profile name] ST

 #### Copy to clipboard
-There are three ways to copy text to the clipboard for reasons that have been lost to history.

-**OSC 1337 CopyToClipboard**

-This method allows you to copy to various macOS-specific pasteboards.
-This is probably not useful to you unless you have very specialized needs.
-It is also the worst in terms of backwards compatibility because other terminals will simply display the text you wished to copy.

 To place text in the pasteboard:

     OSC 1337 ; CopyToClipboard=[clipboard name] ST